MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/call-queue-auto-attendant-cmdlets.md

 ## Common cmdlets used by both Auto attendants and Call queues

-The following cmdlets are also required to manage the users, resource accounts, Microsoft Teams Phone licenses, phone numbers, audio files, and supported language that will be used with Auto attendants:
+The following cmdlets are also required to manage the users, resource accounts, Microsoft Teams Phone licenses, phone numbers, audio files, and supported languages that are used with Auto attendants:

 ### Users and Teams